uonafya/jphes-docs/source/approval.rst

 2. Select a data set to approve, the period(based on the reporting period of the data set) and then Kenya(Represents Mechanism level).

+.. note:: If the organisation unit hierarchy tree doesn't appear on the data approval page, go to data entry screen and search for any facility on the search menu.
+Once the hierarchy appears on the data entry screen go back to data approval page, and the hierarchy should appear.
+It's an issue of browser caching.

 .. figure::  _static/images/jphes-select-dimensions-approval.png
    :align:   center